bfcamara/bfcamara.com/content/posts/2024/2024-02-09-Aws-Cognito-Service2Service-Auth.md

 - The `scope` claim has the list of scopes of this access token, which in this case includes the scope `MyService/weather_read`,

-## MyService Setup ##
+## MyService Setup (Resource Server) ##

-Now it's time the build the service MyService using ASP.NET Core.
+Now it's time to build the service MyService using ASP.NET Core.
 I will use Minimal APIs in ASP.NET Core 8.

 Let's start by creating a webapi project for MyService.